Caitlin Greenho

 Hôtel de Pourtalès- Hotel where Kim K was robbed

-Buy champagne and walk through the T
+Buy champagne and walk through the Tuileries at sunset

 Marais- modern art galleries, turn into edm clubs/bars at night